 Address | Dělnická 475/43, Praha 7-Holešovice, Czech Republic

 Opening Hours | Monday – Friday 8:00am – 8:00pm

 Have you found any other cafes in Prague that serve specialty coffee?
 Let us know in the comments below!

-LIKE THIS POST?
-PIN IT AND HELP YOUR FRIENDS FIND THE BEST THIRD WAVE COFFEE SHOPS IN PRAGUE TOO!
+PIN THIS POST & HELP YOUR FRIENDS FIND THE BEST THIRD WAVE COFFEE SHOPS IN PRAGUE TOO!